Archduke Anton Victor of Austria

 Anton Victor, Viceroy of Lombardy–Venetia (full German name: Anton Viktor Joseph Johann Raimund von Österreich; 31 August 1779 – 2 April 1835) was an Archduke of Austria and a Grand Master of the Teutonic Knights.
-He was also briefly the last Archbishop and Elector of Cologne and Prince-Bishop of Münster before those territories were secularised in 1803.
+He was also briefly the last Archbishop-Elector of Cologne (and Duke of Westphalia) and Prince-Bishop of Münster before those territories were secularised in 1803.

 Life

 Anton Victor was the son of Leopold II, Holy Roman Emperor, and Maria Luisa of Spain.
 He was born in Florence and died in Vienna.
 He never married and died without issue.